pretorh/lfs-notes/steps/8-bootable.md

 ## fstab

-see `scripts/8/genfstab.sh`, and redirect to `/etc/fstab`
+from outside chroot, run `scripts/8/genfstab.sh`, and redirect to `$LFS/etc/fstab`

-note: get the uuid of the mount point (on the host): `lsblk -o MOUNTPOINT,UUID | grep $LFS` and use that instead of the partition number
+note: this gets the uuid (but does not work in chroot) and uses that build the fstab entries

 ## Linux